 - Provide means to help researchers identify IP that should be protected and/or commercialised, or IP that could benefit innovation/the economy of Australia by being made freely available7;

 - Take note of the rights and needs of all stakeholders involved in the research supported by public funds;

-- Have agreements with employees and grant holders on ownership and/or associated rights of IP and keep records of those agreements;
+- Provide for agreements to be made with employees and grant holders on ownership and/or associated rights of IP and keep records of those agreements;

 - Define the ways in which benefits from the development and exploitation of the IP will be allocated;